 15. Icinga 2

-Icigna is a Linux based fully open source monitoring application which checks the availability of network resources and immediately notifies users when something goes down.
-Icigna provides business intelligence data for in depth analysis and a powerful command line interface.
+Icinga is a Linux based fully open source monitoring application which checks the availability of network resources and immediately notifies users when something goes down.
+Icinga provides business intelligence data for in-depth analysis and a powerful command line interface.

-When you first launch the Icigna web UI, you are prompted for credentials.
-Once you’ve authenticated, use the navigation menu on the left hand side to manage the configuration of hosts, view the dashboard, reports, see a history of events, and more.
+When you first launch the Icinga web UI, you are prompted for credentials.
+Once you’ve authenticated, use the navigation menu on the left-hand side to manage the configuration of hosts, view the dashboard, reports, see a history of events, and more.

-Once you login to NetXMS you need to first go to the “Server Configuration” window to change a few settings that are dependent on your network requirements (e.g. changing the number of data collection handlers or enabling network discovery).
-You can then run the Network Discovery option for NetXMS to automatically discover devices on your network, or add new nodes by right clicking on “Infrastructure Services” and selecting Tools > Create Node.
+Once you login to NetXMS you need to first go to the “Server Configuration” window to change a few settings that are dependent on your network requirements (e.g., changing the number of data collection handlers or enabling network discovery).
+You can then run the Network Discovery option for NetXMS to discover devices on your network automatically, or add new nodes by right-clicking on “Infrastructure Services” and selecting Tools > Create Node.

 WirelessNetView is a lightweight utility (available as a standalone executable or installation package) that monitors the activity of reachable wireless networks and displays information related to them, such as SSID, Signal Quality, MAC Address, Channel Number, Cipher Algorithm, etc.